FuelLabs/fuels-ts/apps/docs/src/guide/predicates/index.md

 The predicate data is related to the parameters received by the predicate's `main` function.
 This data comes into play during the byte code's execution.
 If the `main` function does not have any parameters, there is no data to be provided, therefore, we do not provide the predicate data.

 If the predicate is validated successfully, the funds will be accessible.
-Otherwise, the SDK will throw an error.
+Otherwise, the SDK will throw a validation error.

 In the next section, we provide a step-by-step guide on how to interact with a predicate to validate your transactions.